gitnex-org/gitnex/README.md

 ## Thanks

-Thanks to all the open source libraries, contributors and donators.
+Thanks to all the open source libraries, contributors, and donors.

 #### Open source libraries